 Getting Real with Being a Mom and a Nutritionist

 Meet Coach Ilona.
-She’s an expert at home, but sometimes that doesn’t make it easier.
+She’s a nutrition expert, but sometimes that doesn’t make it easier at home.
 We can’t wait for you to meet her.

 Feeding kids is hard for everyone!